Constructor (object-oriented programming): Copy constructors

-Like C++, Java also supports "Copy Constructor".
-But, unlike C++, Java doesn't create a default copy constructor if you don't write your own.
+Like C++, Java also supports "Copy Constructors".
+But, unlike C++, Java does not create a default copy constructor even if no such copy constructor is specified.
 Copy constructors define the actions performed by the compiler when copying class objects.
 A Copy constructor has one formal parameter that is the type of the class (the parameter may be a reference to an object).
 It is used to create a copy of an existing object of the same class.
 Even though both classes are the same, it counts as a conversion constructor.

 While copy constructors are usually abbreviated copy ctor or cctor, they have nothing to do with class constructors used in .NET using the same abbreviation.

 Conversion constructors

 Conversion constructors provide a means for a compiler to implicitly create an object belonging to one class based on an object of a different type.
 These constructors are usually invoked implicitly to convert arguments or operands to an appropriate type, but they may also be called explicitly.